You are here: Programme & Kurse » Masterprogramme » Mannheim Master in Management Analytics (Part-Time) » Programmstruktur und Curriculum

 Predictive analytics is a field of statistics and data analysis that uses data modeling to predict future outcomes.
 By identifying trends and patterns in past and current data and understanding data relationships, analysts can create models today that can be used to predict the impact of various strategies and decisions in the future.

-Companies that use predictive analytics to increase sales, identify the best talent, develop new products, and make better decisions gain a competitive advantage with these methods.
+Companies that use predictive analytics to increase sales, identify the best talent, develop new products and make better decisions gain a competitive advantage with these methods.
 Predicting key business and economic variables is becoming increasingly important as it enables both more objective decisions and improved profitability.

-The course aims to enable the participant to
+The course aims to enable you to

 Companies are currently spending millions of dollars on data-gathering initiatives, but few are successfully capitalizing on all this data to generate revenue and increase profit.
 Converting data into increased business performance requires the ability to extract insights from data through analytics.
 Marketing analytics is the practice of measuring, managing and analyzing marketing performance to maximize its effectiveness and optimize return on investment (ROI) of marketing efforts.
 With a profound understanding of marketing analytics, marketers will be more efficient and will improve the performance of their marketing actions and minimize wasted marketing dollars.

 The overall objective of the course is to train analytical thinking skills by analyzing and framing marketing problems and using problem-solving techniques to create marketing intelligence, all while considering ethical issues.
-Overall, participants will develop a data analytics mindset, learn new tools, and understand how to convert numbers into actionable marketing insights.
+Overall, you will develop a data analytics mindset, learn new tools, and understand how to convert numbers into actionable marketing insights.

 Supply chain management is among the areas in which analytical methods have a particularly high impact.
 It is concerned with all activities aimed at satisfying customer demand.
 As such, it is paramount to the creation of business value.
 Notable complexities arise from manifold interdependencies between supply chain processes, resulting in intricate trade-offs, and from the interplay between different supply chain members, each having their own objectives.
 Supply chain analytics provides powerful levers to counter these challenges, resulting in better decisions and, ultimately, maximized performance.

 Blockchain technologies are expected to massively impact our economy and our society.
 The market capitalization of bitcoin and all existing cryptocurrencies reached 1 trillion US dollars in 2022 and the business value-add of blockchain is expected to exceed 4.1 trillion USD by 2030.
 The World Economic Forum expects 10% of the World's GDP to run on blockchain by 2030.
 In light of these predictions, managers need to understand how blockchain technology works, which new possibilities it offers, and how to make use of it in their respective environments.
-This course teaches these elements, such that the students can lead the discussions about the managerial implications of blockchain technology.
+This course teaches these elements, such that you can lead the discussions about the managerial implications of blockchain and financial technology.

 The course is divided in four parts:

 In marketing, social media are not only a means of communicating with customers, but also offer the opportunity to better understand customers.
-Participants will learn how to gain new marketing insights from social media data using analytical methods.
+You will learn how to gain new marketing insights from social media data using analytical methods.
 Basic skills of social media listening, social monitoring and the importance of countless social media metrics are taught.
 In addition, it will be shown in a practice-oriented manner how social media data can be used to gain insights into the market structure and consumer perception of a brand.